empathicqubit/vscode-cc65-debugger/README.md

 - **name**: The name in the debug dropdown menu.
 - **buildCwd**: The working directory for your build command.
 - **stopOnEntry**: This will break at the beginning of the program.
 Otherwise it will continue automatically after the debugger connects.

+There are also some user settings to note:

+- **cc65.viceDirectory**: Set this to specify the directory that contains the VICE executables.
+You'll probably need this on Windows.
+If this is omitted then it will look on the system PATH.
+- **cc65.preferX64OverX64sc**: Set to true to use x64, which is not recommended.

 You may have some problems with `autostart-warp` working correctly.
 The way VICE detects this may be to blame.
 To turn it off, just add `+warp` and `+autostart-warp` to your `viceArgs`: